 Can we apply for a project that is expected to be completed before the end of the LOI period?
 No, the grant cannot be used to cover work that is already completed by the time the full application would be requested.

 What types of projects get funded?
 Be sure your project fits the funding criteria, such as exterior restoration, painting, roofing, masonry, foundation work, etc. The goal of the program is to show that even small amounts of funding can have a big impact.
 To that end, smaller scale projects tend to be a better fit than larger, more financially complex or phased projects.
 For larger buildings, consider submitting a phase of your work, or a specific part of a restoration project, such as windows or foundation work.
 We suggest you view our past grant awardees to gain a sense of the types and scale of project this program works best with.

 I submitted an LOI, what happens now?
 Upon receipt of your LOI, Preservation Massachusetts will contact the applicant with any questions that need clarification.

 When should I expect to hear about the status of the LOI?
 Preservation Massachusetts expects to notify all LOI applicants by early January if they are invited to submit a full application.
 Not all LOI's will result in an invitation for a full application.

 What is the overall schedule of this grant program?
-LOI's are due at the end of December and those moving on to the full application phase will be contacted in early January.
-Full applications are due on March 6, 2020 and those being referred to the 1772 Foundation for funding will be notified by the end of March.
-Final notifications will be sent in April and any successful grant funds must be expended by December, 2020.
-More questions pertaining to the full application process and follow up will be posted here as we progress through this first grant round.
+LOI's are due December 1 and those invited to the full application round will be contacted in early January.
+Full applications are due on February 25, 2022 and final award notifications will be sent in April after final approval by the 1772 Foundation.
+All grant funds must be expended by December, 2022.
+More questions pertaining to the full application process and follow up will be posted here as we continue our process.